-In part three of this series, you’ll learn about the importance of discovery and documentation during a Robotic Process Automation use case process intake — from engaging subject matter experts to creating a detailed process definition document (PDD).
+In part three of this series, we discuss the importance of process discovery and documentation during a robotic process automation use case intake and how to create a detailed process definition document.

 Now, we are moving into the second half of our series, where we will take those prioritized processes and dig a little deeper (Discover and Document) to get more detail in preparation for final design and eventual assignment (Design and Approval) for development.

 Based on the information received during the ideation process and subsequent acceptance and prioritization, you are now ready to take a closer look at the process to more fully understand the steps involved.

 Below, you’ll learn how to engage with subject matter experts (SMEs), the type of questions you’ll need to ask during the discovery phase, and how to create a process definition document (PDD).